Aim

 CRISPR Delivery & Creation of CHO MGAT1- Cell Line

 The selected CHO MGAT1- cell line had rgp120 yields comparable to the parental CHO-S line, as well as similar doubling times and the ability to grow at high density.
-These characteristics were far superior to the yield, growth time, and cell density restrictions of the GnTI- 293 HEK cell line used in previous studies.3 Sequence confirmation of the selected clone was performed to ensure disruption of the MGAT1 gene.
+These characteristics were far superior to the yield, growth time and cell density restrictions of the GnTI- HEK 293 cell line used in previous studies.3 The selected clone was sequenced to confirm disruption of the MGAT1 gene.

 Transient Expression of rgp120